Making the Most of Your Psychology Program

-The Department of Psychology offers Introductory Psychology students, as well as second year research methods and stats students, the opportunity to participate in research as a way of actively learning about the theories and methods of psychological research.
-Students can earn grade-raising credit while also engaging in a meaningful learning experience that will help to bring their classroom learning to life
+The Department of Psychology offers Introductory Psychology students, as well as second-year research methods and stats students, the opportunity to participate in research as a way of actively learning about the theories and methods of psychological research.
+Students can earn grade-raising credit while also engaging in a meaningful learning experience that will help bring their classroom learning to life.

 Practicum in Community Psychology (PSYC 3901/3902)

 Combine your academic studies with experience in an applied environment and earn course credit along the way.